Skip to main content

 2. Respond to support requests - Handle consumer questions quickly

-4. Track completion rate - Monitor how many complete vs. timeout
+4. Track completion rate - Monitor how many admitted consumers continue vs. expire

 Common Mistakes to Avoid